ge-li/ge-li/content/project/cataract/index.md

 ### Results

-* The trained Mask R-CNN model achieves outstanding performance detecting pupils.
+* The trained Mask R-CNN model achieves outstanding performance detecting pupils and twelve different surgical tools.
 * We are able to monitor important metrics such as pupil deviation and pupil magnification in real-time.

 Pupil | mAP (IoU=0.50:0.95) | AP50 | AP75